 It’s far better to focus on doing one, maybe two things, really well and focus solving those better than any competitor or substitute that currently exists.
 As you deliver on the value and promise of your product or brand, you can observe your customer needs better, understand their behavior, and identify better ways to add more value.

 This couldn’t be truer in startups and new product development.

 Founders and teams come to the table with a plethora of bias and assumptions about their customers, their market, and their product.

-One framework and method use throughout the product lifecycle with our clients, is MoSCoW Prioritization.
+One framework and method we use with our clients throughout the product life cycle is MoSCoW Prioritization.
 It’s an acronym for, Must have, Should have, Could have, Won’t have.

-When having your discussions around priority, keeping the customer centric lens is essential.
-Without it, you’re priorities will most likely represent the preferences of your team, not the end experience you’re creating.
+When having your discussions around priority, keeping a customer-centric lens is essential.
+Without it, your priorities will most likely represent the preferences of your team - not the end experience you’re creating.

-As we build new software products, it’s often times for a dual purpose.
+As we build new software products, it’s oftentimes for dual purpose.
 The first and most important is prioritizing which features provide the most value.
-While showing value to potential customers and helping sell and validate on prototypes, we help cast the vision the product could have 1-3-5 years down the road to potential investors or internal stakeholders.
-Both are important because one sets you up for short-term success, and the other helps you get essential buy-in for funding, support, and dissemination.
+While showing value to potential customers and helping sell and validate prototypes, we help cast the vision the product could have 1, 3, or 5 years down the road to potential investors or internal stakeholders.
+Both are important - one sets you up for short-term success, the other helps you get essential buy-in for funding, support, and dissemination.

 The whole concept is simple: keep your product lean and focused.

 Build what you’re most confident will provide valuable outcomes for your customers.
 As your product is alive in your customers’ hands, you can observe their behavior, have conversations with them about what’s working and what’s not, and analyze usage metrics to see if you’re delivering on your promises.

 Part of the lean startup methodology is paring down your grand product vision into one that can focus on the highest point of pain, most reduction of risk, and deliver the most value or time savings.